 This class will only be open to youth who are enrolled in the 4-H Companion Animal Project.
 This project is open to mixed breed rabbits as well.
 Entries will be evaluated based on the health of the rabbit and the knowledge of the exhibitor.
 These exhibitors do not need to attend MQA.
-It is required that these exhibitors also participate in showmanship.
+It is required that these exhibitors also participate in showmanship as well as take a test.
 Companion rabbits will be released at the end of their show.